blurrycontour/zuul-gerrit/doc/source/drivers/gerrit.rst

       Fully qualified domain name of Gerrit server.

-   .. attr:: ssh_server

-      If SSH access to the Gerrit server should be via a different hostname than web access, set this value to the hostname to use for SSH connections.

    .. attr:: canonical_hostname

       The canonical hostname associated with the git repos on the